jaypha/php-fixdb/README.md

-# PHP FixDB
+# FixDB

 Written by Jason den Dulk

-A few utilities that can enhance the use of your MySQL databases.

-**DBMySQL** - Extends mysqli and adds many convenience methods for querying.
-**DBMySQLVariables** - Database based store for arbitrary variables.
-**FixDB** - A database create/update/synchronise tool.
+A database create/update/synchronise tool for use with MySQL.

+Note: DBMySQL has been moved into a separate package.
+See 'mysqli-ext'.
 Many tools exist these days for database maintenace, called "migration".
 They usually work by specifying the changes needed to the database, and then running the program to update the database.